Al-Jama'a al-Islamiyya: Omar Abdel-Rahman

 The cleric Omar Abdel-Rahman was the spiritual leader of the movement.
-He was accused of participating in the World Trade Center 1993 bombings conspiracy, and was convicted and sentenced to life imprisonment for his espousal of a subsequent conspiracy to bomb New York City landmarks, including the United Nations and FBI offices.
+He was accused of participating in the World Trade Center 1993 bombings conspiracy, and was convicted and sentenced to life imprisonment for his espousal of a subsequent conspiracy to bomb New York City landmarks, including the United Nations and FBI.
 The Islamic Group had publicly threatened to retaliate against the United States if Rahman was not released from prison.
-However, the group later renounced violence and their leaders and members were released from prison in Egypt.
+The group later renounced violence and their leaders and members were released from prison in Egypt.
 Abdel-Rahman died on 18 February 2017.

 1990s terrorism campaign

-While the Islamic group had originally been an amorphous movement of local groups centered in mosques without offices or membership roll, by the late 1980s it became more organized and "even adopted an official logo: an upright sword standing on an open Qur'an with an orange sun rising in the background," encircled by the Qur'anic verse that Abdel Rahman had quoted at his trials while trying to explain his interpretation of jihad to the judges:
+The Islamic group, by the late 1980s, had become more organized and adopted an official logo: "an upright sword standing on an open Qur'an with an orange sun rising in the background," encircled by the Qur'anic verse that Abdel Rahman had quoted at his trials while trying to explain his interpretation of jihad to the judges: